 “Living is easy with eyes closed.”
 John Lennon

 Shakespeare in the Park

-The Park hasn’t always enjoyed as much fanfare as it does nowadays.
-In the 1970’s, the Park experienced a severe decline as “years of poor management and inadequate maintenance had turned a masterpiece of landscape architecture into a virtual dustbowl by day and a danger zone by night.”
-Crime ridden, littered and a hotbed for graffiti, Central Park was hardly a respite from the Big City despite its designation as a National Historic Landmark in 1963.
-In testament to the New York spirit, a ‘group of dedicated civic and philanthropic leaders’ rallied together and in founded The Central Park Conservancy in 1980.
+The Park hasn’t always enjoyed great fanfare.
+In the 1970’s, it experienced severe decline as “years of poor management and inadequate maintenance had turned a masterpiece of landscape architecture into a virtual dustbowl by day and a danger zone by night.”
+Crime ridden, littered, and a hotbed for graffiti, Central Park was hardly a respite from the Big City despite its National Historic Landmark designation (1963).
+In 1980, a ‘group of dedicated civic and philanthropic leaders’ rallied together and founded The Central Park Conservancy.
 Together with the City of New York they work towards a common goal:

 to restore, manage and enhance Central Park, in partnership with the public, for the enjoyment of present and future generations.

 Stairwell artwork (leading to Bethesda Fountain).
 The stonework on this particular balustrade represents winter, old age, evening